-DIRECTOR LIST OF OFFICES COMPANIES BELONGING TO THE MPS GROUP YES NO Stefania Bariatti - Chair Chair of the Board of Directors of SIAS S.p.A.
-X Board Member of ASTM S.p.A.
-X Antonino Turicchi Board Member of Compagnia Aerea Italiana S.p.A.
-X Board Member of l'Italia S.p.A.
-X Director of the VII Division - Finance and privatisations, within the Treasury Department of the Ministry of Economy and Finance X Board Member of Leonardo S.p.A.
-X Marco Morelli - Chief Executive Officer (as of 22 December 2017) Giuseppina Capaldo Board Member, member of the control committee and Chair of the Remuneration Committee of Ferrari N.V.
-X Board Member and member of the control, risk and related-parties committee of Salini-Impregilo S.p.A.
-X Maria Elena Cappello Board Member and member of the internal controls and risk committee of Prysmian S.p.A.
-X Board Member and Chair of the Remuneration and Appointments Committee of Saipem S.p.A.
-X Board Member and member of the internal control committee of Italia Online S.p.A.
-X Marco Giorgino Chair of Vedogreen S.r.l.
-X Fiorella Kostoris - Roberto Lancellotti - Nicola Maione Board Member and Chair of the risk control and related-parties committee of ENAV S.p.A.
-X Stefania Petruccioli Board Member of De Longhi S.p.A.
-X Board Member of Interpump Group S.p.A.
-X Board Member of RCSMediaGroup S.p.A.
-X Board Member of Best Union Company (cessata a gennaio 2018) X Board Member of Comecer S.p.A.
-X Salvatore Fernando Piazzolla Angelo Riccaboni - Michele Santoro - Giorgio Valerio Board Member and member of the controls and risk committe, the appointments and remuneration committee and the related- parties committee of Massimo Zanetti Beverage Group S.p.A.
-X
+DIRECTOR LIST OF OFFICES BELON PANIES GING TO PS GROUP YES NO Stefania Bariatti - Chairperson Deputy Chairperson of the Board of Directors of SIAS S.p.A. Х Antonino Turicchi - Deputy Chairperson Board Member of Autostrade per l'Italia S.p.A. Х Board Member of Leonardo S.p.A. Х Director of the VII Division - Finance and privatisations, within the Treasury Department of the Ministry of Economy and Finance Х Chairperson of the Board of Directors of STMicroelectronics Holding N.V. Х Marco Morelli - Chief Executive Officer (as of 22 December 2017) - Giuseppina Capaldo (who resigned as of 4 May 2018) Board Member of Ferrari N.V. Х Board Member and member of the control, risk and related-parties committee of Salini-Impregilo S.p.A. Х Maria Elena Cappello Board Member of Prysmian S.p.A. Х Board Member and member of the Sustainability Committee of Saipem S.p.A. Х Board Member and member of the Related Parties Committee of TIM S.p.A. Х Roberta Casali (in office as of 12 July 2018) Board Member and member of the Independent Directors Committee and referent of the Audit, Compliance and Risk Management Board of Antirion SGR S.p.A.
+X Marco Giorgino Chairperson of the Board of Directors of Vedogreen S.r.l.
+X Board Member of Real Step Sicaf S.p.A. Х Board Member of Luxottica S.p.A. Х Standing Auditor of RGI S.p.A. Х Fiorella Kostoris - Roberto Lancellotti Board Member of Datalogic S.p.A. Х Nicola Maione Chairperson of the Board of Directors of ENAV S.p.A. Х Stefania Petruccioli Board Member of Dé Longhi S.p.A. Х Board Member of Interpump Group S.p.A. Х Board Member of RCSMediaGroup S.p.A. Х Board Member of F2A S.p.A. Х Board Member of Comecer S.p.A. Х Salvatore Fernando Piazzolla - Angelo Riccaboni - Michele Santoro - Giorgio Valerio Board Member and member of the controls and risk committee, the appointments and remuneration committee and the related-parties committee of Massimo Zanetti Beverage Group S.p.A. Х Board Member of ALP.I.
+S.p.A. Х

-Table no. 3: STRUCTURE OF THE BOARD OF STATUTORY AUDITORS (1 January - 20 December 2017)
+Table no.3: STRUCTURE OF THE BOARD OF STATUTORY AUDITORS (1 January 2018 - 31 December 2018)